containerz/shipper/README.md

 run()
 ```

-Now you can use the env.py as your command line tool:
+Now you can use the env.py file as your command line tool, shipper has generated the command line interface.

 ```bash
 python env.py ps --all